 Community Supported Agriculture re-connects farmers and consumers in an economic model of shared risk and shared reward.
 Members of a CSA pay for an entire season of vegetables for their household up-front ahead of the coming season, or establish a payment plan if necessary.
-This is when farmers need money for seed, supplies, labor and equipment.
+This commitment allows us to budget for our seed, supplies, labor and equipment.
 In return members receive a weekly share in the farm's harvest from June-October.
-Our CSA community is a place where members share recipes with one another, meet other families and neighbors, and spend time in the farm's pick-your-own garden full of flowers, herbs and vegetables.
+Our CSA community is a place where members share recipes with one another, meet other families and neighbors, and spend time in the our pick-your-own garden full of flowers, herbs and vegetables.

 How does CSA work?

-Each week, June through October, members come out to the farm to pick up their share of fresh, local produce expertly harvest in addition to a few crops throughout the season we buy in from local farms.
+Each week, June through October, members come out to the farm to pick up their share of fresh, local produce expertly harvest in addition to a few crops that we partner with local farms to provide to you.
 Members will always know where their food comes from and it will always be fresh and of the highest quality.

 What are the benefits of CSA?